fcapolini/modicumjs/README.md

 }
 ```

-DataConsumers can be registered with Data instances in order to be notified then data changes.
+DataConsumers can be registered with Data instances in order to be notified when data changes.

 ### class Data